Dividend Power Score

 Business Operations

-CoreCivic operates through three primary business segments: CoreCivic Safety, CoreCivic Community, and CoreCivic Properties.
-The CoreCivic Safety segment manages correctional and detention facilities under government contracts, generating the majority of company revenue.
-The CoreCivic Community segment focuses on residential reentry centers and community-based services designed to support reintegration and reduce recidivism.
-CoreCivic Properties owns and manages correctional and detention real estate, including facilities leased to government agencies or available for future development.
+CoreCivic organizes its operations into three primary business segments: CoreCivic Safety, CoreCivic Community, and CoreCivic Properties.
+CoreCivic Safety manages correctional and detention facilities under government contracts, generating revenue through per diem rates and management fees tied to inmate populations and facility operations.
+CoreCivic Community operates residential reentry centers and provides rehabilitation, electronic monitoring, and transitional services designed to support individuals returning to communities after incarceration.
+CoreCivic Properties leases correctional and detention facilities to government agencies, producing rental income and related real estate revenues.

 Strategic Position & Investments